malmethen/arabic-opinion-mining/README.md

 # arabic_opinion_mining

 Graduation project by students from Qassim University.
-The model was trained on a dataset that consistes of reviews of different cafes and restaurants across Al Qassim Province.
+The models were trained on a dataset consisting of reviews from different cafes and restaurants across Al Qassim Province.